Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 2: Grade level teams will meet weekly to collaborate as a Professional Learning Community (PLC), discuss student performance, plan assessments, address student behaviors, review roadmaps, and more.
+Strategy 2: Grade level teams will meet weekly to collaborate as a Professional Learning Community (PLC), discuss student performance, internalize units & lessons, plan assessments, address student behaviors, review roadmaps, and more.

 Strategy's Expected Result/Impact: Teachers' collaborative efforts will increase the quality of instruction and student performance.